 They had a spate of suicides in the 1800s and after that they put up a wire cage to contain any of us who feel like jumping, and this does ruin the view somewhat.

 It’s not the greatest view of London.
-The Shard is better, but at £26 it’s a little expensive.
+The Shard is better, but at £26 it’s a lot more expensive.
 You can save money by going to the Shangri-La hotel for a drink and seeing the same view for the price of a drink, albeit a few floors lower down.
 However you have to book in advance and, as always in London, weather is an issue.
 When I went it was misty and you couldn’t see much.

 The staff are all very enthusiastic, but they can’t change the view, which does still resemble a building site.
 Once there you can use interactive screens to see the view by day or night and read about what it is exactly you’re looking at.